martinkearn/AI-Services-Workshop/MachineLearning/Lab.md

 SeaLevelPressure = 30<br>
 DewPointCelsius = 1.7<br>

-3. You should notice that the output is a JSON response containing predicted scores we could easily parse and use in our application code.
+3. As expected, the output includes our scored label (the classification result, 1 for positive, 0 for negative), and a score for probability or certainty about this classification result.
+When calling the web service via an http request, this - or whatever the output of your web service is -  would be returned as part of a JSON response that you can parse and deliver to users however you'd like.

-So what we have?
+So what do we have?
 Just an API, but it's also real, data-informed machine learning which predicts something given a custom set of conditions.
 And you built it!